Automattic/phpcs-neutron-standard/README.md

 ## Static methods

-**New code MUST NOT introduce non-pure static methods.
-For this purpose, a pure method always returns the same result for the same arguments with no side effects.**

-Side effects include any database access (even read access), network requests, console output, writing files, changing global variables, sending an email, or writing to IRC or Slack.

-Static methods are typically called directly, like `MyClass::myMethod()`, which is effectively a namespaced global function call.
-This means that the code which calls the static function has an implicit and tightly-coupled dependency on the static function and its class.
-It is implicit because it may not be obvious to the developer using the code, and it is tightly coupled because it cannot be mocked.

-For example, if a static method sends a message to Slack or makes a database update, a test for the calling code has no direct mechanism to prevent that Slack message or the database call.

-If the static method is pure, the same dependency exists, but it becomes an implementation detail related to the data in the calling code, reducing the risks.

-## Namespace functions

-**New code MUST NOT introduce non-pure namespace functions outside of a class.
-For this purpose, a pure method always returns the same result for the same arguments with no side effects.**

-Namespace functions, while greatly reducing the risk of collisions, are still a form of global function call.
-Using them therefore carries the same risks as using global functions or static methods.
-See the section on Static methods for why this can create unnecessary risk.
+**New code SHOULD NOT introduce new static methods.**

+In many cases, a namespaced function (a function inside a namespace but not inside a class) is more clear than a static method.
+They also do not have a dependency on a class itself.
+Exceptions certainly exist, for example, factory functions to create new object instances.

+Another exception is when several stand-alone functions must call each other and most of those calls should be private.
+Since it is not possible to make a namespaced function private, static methods are a better choice.
+Similarly, any stand-alone function which requires access to properties of an object which cannot be instance properties would do better with static definition (although there is a strong argument for avoiding static properties since they are global variables).

 ## Functions with side effects

-**New code MUST NOT call non-pure functions that are not methods of an object except within classes whose specific purpose are to make side effects.
-For this purpose, a pure method always returns the same result for the same arguments with no side effects.**
+**New code SHOULD NOT introduce non-pure functions that are not methods of an object except within classes whose specific purpose are to make side effects.**

-Side effects include any database access (even read access), network requests, console output, writing files, changing global variables, sending an email, or writing to IRC or Slack.
+Side effects include but are not limited to database writes, network requests, writing files, changing global variables, sending an email, or writing to IRC or Slack.

 To be more specific, a function should not make a call like `update_database()` directly.
 Instead it should call `$this->database->update_database()`.
-In this example, `$this->database` should be an instance of a class whose sole purpose is to update a database. `$this->database` should be injected into the class or function which uses it.
+In this example, `$this->database` should be an instance of a class whose sole purpose is to update a database. `$this->database` should be injected into the class or function which uses it by using some form of dependency injection.

 Calling a function with side effects creates an implicit and tightly-coupled dependency on that function.
 It is implicit because it may not be obvious to the developer using the code, and it is tightly coupled because it cannot be mocked.

-For example, if a function sends a message to Slack or makes a database update, a test for the calling code has no direct mechanism to prevent that Slack message or the database call.

 On the other hand, if the code being tested is explicitly in a class whose sole purpose is to send messages or update a database, the risk is reduced.
 In this situation, special measures can be taken to mock the side effects, or they can just be assumed to be correct.
 Such classes should have as little business logic as possible in order to reduce the need for automated testing.

-If the static method is pure, the same dependency exists, but it becomes an implementation detail related to the data in the calling code, reducing the risks.

 ## Global variables